The cubs will be on display at the Arts Center. Come on inside to see them.

 Jo is named after Portuguese artist Joana Vasconcelos.
 She is the sculptor for the incredible Pop Galo, a three story tall Rooster sculpture made out of small, triangular tiles.
 In Portuguese culture, the rooster represents luck and good fortune.
 Vasconcelos is the youngest and only woman ever to be featured in the Palace of Versailles in 2012 when she brought in over 1.6 million visitors to the palace.
-She has worked in brining arts and crafts to the 21st century as well as working in film.
+She has worked in bringing arts and crafts to the 21st century as well as working in film.
 We are excited to welcome Jo to our litter.

 Pop Galo, 2016, Ceramic tile and LED lights